mhermsdorferf5/oci-bigip-failover/README.md

 ### Update the settings file with approprate configuration, see example below:
 * topic_id: This can either be "null" in which case no messages will be sent, or it can be the OCID for a Topic created in the notification section of OCI.
 Useful for having other OCI consumer applications learn when failover happens.
 * multiprocess: on/off, multiprocess on enables faster failover by having multiple processes execute teh API calls in parallel.
+* timeout_seconds: Timeout in seconds for how long allow retry attempts if the first attempt to move the IP failed.
 * vnics: An array of one or more vnics to failover IPs on.
     * name: simple identifier to make reading the config easier, not used for anything.
     * move_to_vnic: This should be the OCID of the local VNIC on which floating IP addresses live.
     * ip_to_move: An array of one or more private IPs that float between the BIG-IPs and need to be moved upon failover.
+* See Discovery Script section below for a helpful script to aid in the generation of this json config file.

 ```json
 {